Languages of Jersey

-The Bailiwick of Jersey, a crown dependency in the Channel Islands, off the French coast of Normandy, has two official languages: English and French.
+The Bailiwick of Jersey, a crown dependency in the Channel Islands, off the French coast of Normandy, has three official languages: English, French and Jèrriais.
 Traditionally, Jèrriais, a variety of the ancient Norman language, has been the dominant language of the Bailiwick, but the past century has seen a great decline in its usage, as well as in the use of French.

 Statistics

 English

 As a crown dependency of the British monarch, English has a special place in the island, and is now the dominant, as well as an official, language.

 The English language has been allowed in parliamentary debates in the States of Jersey since February 2, 1900.

 Most signs are written in English, sometimes with French or Jèrriais subtitling.
 There are around 107,000 people in Jersey, and 20% are of British (traditionally English-speaking) descent.
 Most of the Norman-descended population now speaks English as well.
 All demographics combined, English is spoken by 94.6% of the population.